jeroenpeeters/docker-ssh/README.md

 ------------------|-------------|--------------
-noAuth            | yes         | No authentication is performed, enter any user/password combination to logon simpleAuth        | yes         | Authenticate a predefined user/password, supports one user extendedPassword  | **no**      | Authenticate a user according to a predefined lists of users and passwords privateKey        | **no**      | Private key authentication
+noAuth            | yes         | No authentication is performed, enter any user/password combination to logon simpleAuth        | yes         | Authenticate a predefined user/password, supports one user multiUser         | yes         | Authenticate a user according to a predefined lists of users and passwords privateKey        | **no**      | Private key authentication

 ## noAuth